-At Disney, we had our one-trick pony and his name was "Herbie the Lovebug," Do you remember him?
+At Disney, we had our one-trick pony and his name was "Herbie the Lovebug."
+Do you remember him?
 Adorable little Volkswagen who appeared on screen with Buddy Hackett, Dean Jones and Suzanne Pleshette.
 The trouble was there was nothing beyond "Herbie the Lovebug" except: "Herbie Goes to Monte Carlo," or "Herbie Goes Bananas."

 To put it bluntly, Herbie was getting a little long in the tooth, but no one at Disney Studios had the guts to pull the plug on the Herbie franchise.
 Why?
+There were various factors, but the most compelling arguments of the day were a combination of risk averpony is to level with yourself and recognize that, quite possibly, the way you currently conduct business is out of date.

+The key to getting beyond the One trick

-There were various factors, but the most compelling arguments of the day were a combination of risk aversion: "What would Walt think?" and arrogance: "We're Disney, we know better than our customers about their wants and needs."
+sion: "What would Walt think?" and arrogance: "We're Disney, we know better than our customers about their wants and needs."

 This combination was a recipe for disaster.
 Too many people at the highest levels of the company were facing the past and wondering if Walt Disney himself would approve of a different direction.
-In spite of the fact that this was during the 1970's and early 80's and Walt was long gone.
+In spite of the fact that this was during the 1970s and early 80s and Walt was long gone.

-During this period, the concepts of change, creativity and innovation were not embraced.
+During this period, the concepts of change, creativ-

+ity and innovation were not embraced.
 Instead, there was a tremendous force to stay the course and avoid upsetting the applecart.
 The results were disastrous.
-After years of creative neglect and turning out box-office flops like: "Tron" "The Black Hole" and "Baby" (do you even remember these?), Disney stock took a nose dive.
-The company was targeted by several financiers who attempted several hostile takeovers from 1983 to 1984.
+After years of creative neglect and turning out boxoffice flops like: "Tron," "The Black Hole" and "Baby," (do you even remember these?), Disney stock took a nosedive and the company was targeted by several financiers who attempted several hostile takeovers from 1983-1984.

-From "Davey Crockett" to "Finding Nemo": Embracing Change
+From "Davey Crockett" to "Finding Nemo:" Embracing Change

-As you know, the Disney organization was not taken over or broken up as was the case with so many companies targeted in the 80's.
-In fact. during the take over attempts, the company enjoyed some of its most successful times.
+As you know, the Disney organization was not taken over or broken up, as was the case with so many companies targeted in the 1980s.
+In fact, the takeover attempts served as a wonderful wake-up call for the company.

+In the years following the takeover attempts, the company enjoyed some of its most successful times.
 The reason?
-As a strategy to move into the future, the Board of Directors recruited some executives who weren't afraid of either the ghost of Walt or the legacy of the company.
+As a strategy to move into the future, the Board of Directors recruited some executives who weren't afraid of either the ghost of Walt or the legacy of company.
 To be sure, they respected the tremendous successes of their predecessors.
 They also believed strongly that respecting the legacy of an organization didn't mean staying in the past.

 The renewed emphasis on creativity and challenging the "sacred cows" of the past enabled the company to explore new approaches.

-Instead of the same, tired formulas for script-writing, the company hired the talent that created such block-buster hits as: "The Lion King," "The Little Mermaid" and, most recently, "Finding Nemo."
-This meant letting go of certain decision-making criteria that had been extremely successful...in its day.
-From 1937-1979, Walt Disney Productions had an unparallel string of hits with the movies and television shows it produced.
-This was over 40 years of knock-the-ball-out-of-thepark success and how dare anyone suggest making any changes to the recipe!
+Instead of the same, tired formulas for script writing, the company hired the talent that created such blockbuster hits as: "The Lion King," "The Little Mermaid" and, most recently, "Finding Nemo."
+This meant letting go of certain decision-making criteria that had been extremely successful... in its day.

+From 1937-1979, Walt Disney Productions had an unparalleled string of hits with the movies and television shows it produced.
+This was over 40 years of knock-theball-out-of-the-park success and how dare anyone suggest making any changes to the recipe!
 The creative drought from 1979 to 1984 marked the end of one era and the beginning of another.

-Had it not been for the willingness of the new management team to take some calculated risks with such things as: product development, marketing, sales and the use of technology, the continued from page 14 company could very well have vanished.
+Had it not been for the willingness of the new management team to take some calculated risks with such things as: product development, marketing, sales and the use of technology, the company could very well have vanished.
 No one is immune to changes in the marketplace.
 No one has all of the answers.

-FOCUS 2004 THE BUSINESS OF DOING BUSINESS